 - A Sample Teacher Schedule; - A narrative describing a typical teacher day and week, including the length of the teacher's work day and time devoted to core teaching assignments, planning, professional development, and other activities and responsibilities (e.g. lunch duty, advisory groups, etc.).
-If responsibilities or schedules vary dramatically among teachers in the same grade division, include additional scenarios and an accompanying explanation; and

-Describe any changes planned for the teacher schedule in years 2 through 5.
+If responsibilities or schedules vary dramatically among teachers in the same grade division, include additional scenarios and an accompanying explanation; and - Describe any changes planned for the teacher schedule in years 2 through 5.

-Section 2.7: School Culture and Engagement
+Section 2.7: Culture, Social Emotional Learning, and Behavioral Management

-2.7.1: School Culture
+2.7.1: School Culture and Social Emotional Learning

-Describe the school's general approach to, and rationale for, its school culture, along with the policies, systems, and traditions that will help the school achieve this culture.
+Describe the school's general approach to, and rationale for, its school culture, along with the policies, evidence-based practices, systems, and traditions that will help the school achieve this culture.
 Address the following:

-- Describe how the school will establish and maintain a culture that supports students' intellectual and social development, including the plan to communicate expectations for school culture to students, teachers, administrators, and parents/guardians. - Describe any extracurricular activities that the school will offer to develop and nurture the social needs of students. - Identify the members of the leadership team and/or staff who will be responsible for implementing, monitoring, and assessing the components of this section.
+- Describe how the school will establish and maintain a culture that supports students' intellectual and social development, including the plan to communicate expectations for school culture to students, teachers, administrators, and parents/guardians. - Describe any extracurricular activities that the school will offer to develop and nurture the social needs of students. - What programs, resources, and services (both internal and external) do you plan to provide related to these needs? - Describe the contours of your school's multi-tiered systems of support ("MTSS") to provide social and emotional skills instruction for all students.
+Please specify: - (1) levers indicating when and how students will be referred to appropriate tiers; - (2) methods of assessment and instruction; - (3) protocols for implementation and intervention; - (4) behavioral management (discipline); and - (5) monitoring systems for each tier.

+Identify the members of the leadership team and/or staff who will be responsible for implementing, monitoring, and assessing the components of this section.